Discontinued Hugo Awards

 The next discontinued Hugo award was the Other Forms award, given in 1988.
 It was followed in 1990 by the Best Original Art Work award, which was listed again as a special award in 1991, though not actually awarded, and instated afterward as an official Hugo Award.
 It was then removed from this status in 1996, and has not been awarded since.
-The Best Web Site special Hugo award was given in 2002 and 2005, and was followed by the Best Series special award, given in 2017 in advance of it being ratified as a standard category for the following year, the Best Art Book award, given in 2019, and the Best Video Game award, given in 2021 along with a proposal to make it a standard category, which then began in 2024.
-In 2025, a Best Poem special Hugo was given.
+The Best Web Site special Hugo award was given in 2002 and 2005, and was followed by the Best Series special award, given in 2017 in advance of it being ratified as a standard category for the following year, and the Best Art Book award, given in 2019.
+The Best Video Game award was given in 2021 along with a proposal to make it a standard category, which then began in 2024, and the Best Poem award was given in 2025 and 2026 before being made a permanent category.

 Hugo Award nominees and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, and the presentation evening constitutes its central event.
 The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six finalists, except in the case of a tie.
 These six works on the ballot are those most-nominated by members that year, with no limit on the number of works that can be nominated.
 The 1953 and 1958 awards did not include any recognition of runner-up nominees, but since 1959 all finalists have been recorded.
 Initial nominations are made by members in January through March, while voting on the ballot of six finalists is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
 Worldcons are generally held near Labor Day, and in a different city around the world each year.
 Members are permitted to vote "no award", if they feel that none of the nominees is deserving of the award that year, and in the case that "no award" takes the majority the Hugo is not given in that category.
 The only time this has happened in the discontinued awards was in the 1959 Best New Author category.